Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.3Location

-Why for a family holiday — Aston Kaanapali Shores is the value-tier all-apartment property on the north end of Ka'anapali (north of the Westin Nanea cluster, on the Kaanapali Shores beachfront).
-Four hundred and sixty-three apartments across the multi-tower property, the working family-flagship being the T…
+Why for a family holiday: Aston Kaanapali Shores is the value-tier all-apartment property on the north end of Ka'anapali (north of the Westin Nanea cluster, on the Kaanapali Shores beachfront).
+Four hundred and sixty-three apartments across the multi-tower property, the family flagship being the two-bedroom suites; oceanfront condo value is the whole proposition here.

 Best room: Two-Bedroom Oceanfront Apartment (the family-of-four flagship) or One-Bedroom Apartment for the smaller-family option.